Adoption

 We handle all types of adoptions, including:

-Custodial Adoption
+Legal Custody or Custodial Adoption

 An aunt, uncle, sister, brother, half-sibling, 1st cousin or grandparent may adopt a child if they have had the child in their physical care for a year or longer.
 If the relative is married, their spouse must also petition for adoption.